List of The Vision of Escaflowne characters: Millerna Aston

-Millerna Aston, the third princess of the kingdom of Asturia who is in love with Allen Schezar, though she is betrothed to the merchant prince Dryden Fassa.
-Millerna's ambition was once to become a doctor, but was forced to give up her medical studies by her second sister, Eries.
+Millerna Aston is the third princess of the kingdom of Asturia, who is in love with Allen Schezar despite being betrothed to the merchant prince Dryden Fassa.
+Millerna's ambition was once to become a doctor, but she was forced to give up her medical studies by her second sister, Eries.

 Her eldest sister, Marlene, is deceased, and was the wife of Duke Freid and the mother of Allen's son, Chid.
 Millerna later runs away from Asturia to join Van's troupe and fulfill her dreams.
 She is upset by her arranged engagement to Dryden, but gradually comes to appreciate her fiancé's good qualities.
 At the end of the series, however, they separate on good terms, with Dryden saying "I will come back when I'm more deserving of you."
-Millerna then realizes that she can't depend on others to make her happy.
+Millerna then realizes that she cannot depend on others to make her happy.

-When she was first introduced at the beginning of the series, it was seen that she wasn't fond of Hitomi, but later in the series she accepts her as a friend.
-Through she never finished medical school, she was a great help to Hitomi and the others when she saved Allen from near death and helped save Hitomi from a mental death.
+When she was first introduced at the beginning of the series, she was not fond of Hitomi, but later in the series accepts her as a friend.
+Though she never finished medical school, she aids Hitomi and the others when she saved Allen from near death and Hitomi from a mental death.

 Balgus Ganesha

 Balgus (バルガス, Barugasu) is one of the "three master swordsmen of Gaea" and a general of Fanelia's army.
 An enormous man of great strength, he is capable of fighting and dismembering guymelefs (mecha) without piloting a guymelef himself.
-Balgus served under Van's father in his younger days and later left to travel around Gaea, searching to improve his skills.
-He met Allen and trained him for a time, but when Van's father died he returned to Fanelia to look after Van and his mother.
+When he was younger, Balgus served under Van's father before leaving to travel Gaea and improve his skills.
+He met Allen and trained him for some time before returning to Fanelia to look after Van and his mother following the death of Van's father.
 When Zaibach destroyed Fanelia, he died while saving Van.

-Though he perished early in the series he continues to affect the lives of the main characters through his lasting influence as both a mentor to Van and teacher to Allen.
+Though he perished early in the series, he continues to affect the lives of the main characters through his lasting influence as both a mentor to Van and teacher to Allen.

 Merle

 Merle (メルル, Meruru) is a thirteen-year-old catgirl and childhood friend of Van.
 She is jealous of Van's increasingly close relationship with Hitomi, but eventually comes to accept Hitomi and becomes a loyal friend to her.
-As Van becomes conflicted in his relationship with Hitomi, Merle reveals to him that he loves Hitomi and that Merle had recognized it long before he did.
-She encourages Van to go find Hitomi after Hitomi unexpectedly returns to the Mystic Moon, and assures Van that his feelings will reach Hitomi.
+As Van becomes conflicted in his relationship with Hitomi, Merle reveals to him that he loves Hitomi and that she had recognized his feelings long before he did.
+She encourages Van to leave and find Hitomi after she unexpectedly returns to the Mystic Moon, assuring him that his feelings will reach Hitomi.

 An orphan, she has since devotedly followed Van since she was picked up by the Fanelian courts.
-She never hesitates to protect Van at all costs - Merle risks her life to save Van by hauling herself in front of twins Eriya and Naria, who spare Van when they see their past selves reflected in Merle.
+She never hesitates to protect Van at all costs, risking her life to save him by hauling herself in front of twins Eriya and Naria, who spare Van when they see their past selves reflected in Merle.